The Grey Fleet

 The Grey Fleet is a term used to describe employee owned vehicles which are being used for business travel.

-Describing this area of the fleet as “grey” is a very apt term because normally this mode of transport is often not managed or even ignored by senior management.
+Describing this area of the fleet as “grey” is a very apt term because normally this mode of transport is often poorly managed or even ignored by senior management.

-It can be a useful solution to support business travel requirements as it can be used on an ad hoc basis and paid for through mileage claimed back through the expenses process.
-It doesn’t need contracts or any other financial risk to run, just a payment based on use.
+The grey fleet can be a useful solution to support business travel requirements as it can be used on an ad hoc basis and paid for through mileage claimed back through the expenses process.
+It doesn’t need contracts or any other financial risk to run, just a payment based on actual use.

 Establish a Baseline

-It is important to identify exactly how much grey fleet is being utilised within your business.
+It is important to identify exactly how much grey fleet is being utilised within your business, as well as the systems and processes which underpin its use.

 The numbers of journeys